“Silence is a source of great strength.” – Lau Tzu

 Apelles was a brilliant painter during early Roman rule.
 While none of his works survive for current consumption, his reputation for detail-oriented, flawless work has been passed down for centuries.

 One reason for the perfection of Apelles’ paintings was his passion for getting unbiased feedback.
-He often displayed his paintings and hid to hear the opinion of passersby.
+He often displayed his paintings and hid to hear the opinions of passersby.
 One instance is particularly famous.
 A shoemaker commented (without knowing that Apelles was in earshot) that a sandal in one painting was inaccurate.
 Apelles promptly fixed the mistake.
 Several weeks later, the shoemaker returned and saw the revised painting.
 Apelles, hiding within hearing range, was pleased when the shoemaker confirmed the correction.
-An ardent fervor for listening helped Apelles become a great artist who is well known to this day, even without physical evidence of his talent.
+An ardent fervor for listening helped Apelles become a great artist, well known to this day, even without physical evidence of his talent.

 Add Silence to Daily Life